valsamovich/java/README.md

 **The if-then Statement**

+	/*
+	 * An if statement can be followed by an optional else statement,
+	 * which executes when the Boolean expression is false.
+	 */
 	if (condition) {
 		// statement(s)
 	}

 **The if-then-else Statement**

+	/*
+	 * An if statement can be followed by an optional else if...else statement,
+	 * which is very usefull to test various conditions using single if...else if statement.
+	 */
 	if (condition) {
 		// statement(s)
 	} else {
 		// statement(s)
 	}

+**Nested if-else Statement**

+	//TODO

 **The switch Statement**

 	switch (value) {